-Do you think you may be suffering from a condition resulting from Agent Orange exposure during the Korean war?
+Do you think you may be suffering from a condition resulting from Agent Orange exposure during the Vietnam War?
 Then there’s a high chance you may be entitled to VA benefits.

 Agent Orange and other herbicides were used in the Vietnam war for two primary purposes.
 One was to destroy the jungle to increase visibility to stop ambush attacks.
 The second was to eradicate the enemy’s crops to eliminate their food supply.